1771 Great Yaeyama Tsunami: Tsunami

 The dead and missing amounted to 12,000 people, and more than 2,000 houses were destroyed on Ishigaki and Miyakojima.
 It has been estimated local agriculture was severely damaged because of sea water invasion and the population decreased to about one third of what it was before the earthquake.
 On Ishigaki island, the run-up was first estimated around 40 to 80 meters high from historical documents.
 However, taking into account the rough precision of the measuring instruments at this time and considering geomorphological parameters, the maximal run-up has been re-estimated to ~30m.

 Following the tsunami, the damage it caused was such that it led to a famine that lasted for 80 years.

 Boulders

 There are many huge boulders on the coasts of the Yaeyema and Miyako islands that are believed to have been deposited by tsunamis.
 There was a legend that an islet disappeared, but this has never been verified.
-This set of rocks are called the Ishigaki East Coast Tsunami Rocks.
+This set of rocks is called the Ishigaki East Coast Tsunami Rocks.
 Among them, Yasura-ufukane, Amatariya–Suuari and Taka-koru sishi have been dragged by the 1771 Meiwa tsunami.